atalayozmen/learning-terraform/README.md

 `export AWS_SECRET_ACCESS_KEY={your-secret-access-key}`

 - Run `terraform apply` to create the infrastructure
+- Run `terraform destroy` to clean up the resources after we are done with it.
+This will only destroy resources defined in the configuration, and nothing else.